 1. Association Bias

 As well as me expecting Las Vegas to always be hot, our past experiences can also affect our judgment through the development of superstitions.
-Let’s imagine that I’ve played a really good game of Basketball.
+Let’s imagine that I’ve played an excellent game of Basketball.
 My mind may reflect on the game afterwards, and think about what it was that led to me playing so well.
-Even though it is unlikely to be any one cause, I could attribute it to the bowl of pasta that I ate for lunch, or that I had the orange and not the red Powerade during the game, or that I wore my special socks that were just the right level of thickness and comfort.
-I then try to do these same things again the next game in exactly the same way, but I don’t play as well.
+Even though it is unlikely to be a particular cause, I could attribute it to the bowl of pasta that I ate for lunch, or that I had the orange and not the red Powerade during the game, or that I wore my special socks that were just the right level of thickness and comfort.
+I then try to do these same things again the next game in precisely the same way, but I don’t play as well.
 Instead of breaking this association then and there, my mind is more likely to look for other reasons why I didn’t play so well, and try to avoid these things too for the next game.
-Pretty soon, if I’m not careful, I have 20 things that I must do in order to play well, and I’m still not playing any better because I’m stressed out about having all of the things go “just right”.
+Pretty soon, if I’m not careful, I have 20 things that I must do to play well, and I’m still not playing any better because I’m stressed out about having all of the things go “just right”.
 In reality, the thing that may have allowed me to play well in the first place was that I was relaxed and engaged fully in what I was doing, without having to do anything except for play the game.

-I see the same issue in individuals with insomnia, who “can’t sleep” unless they have their eye mask on and ear plugs in, even though they aren’t sleeping well anyway, and they used to sleep well without these rituals in the past.
+I see the same issue in individuals with insomnia, who “can’t sleep” unless they have their eye mask on and earplugs in, even though they aren’t sleeping well anyway, and they used to sleep well without these rituals in the past.

 The association bias was first discovered by the Russian Scientist Ivan Pavlov with his work on classical conditioning.
-He was studying the digestive system of dogs and he realised that the dogs were able to quickly associate two previously unrelated things (bell = food) if they occurred in close enough proximity to each other.
-Whilst responding to a bell that signals dinner time is helpful because the dog is better able to eat and digest their food, it may be less helpful if they became hungry and started salivating each time they heard the bells of a local church.
+He was studying the digestive system of dogs, and he realised that the dogs were able to quickly associate two previously unrelated things (bell = food) if they occurred in close enough proximity to each other.
+While responding to a bell that signals dinner time is helpful because the dog is better able to eat and digest their food, it may be less useful if they became hungry and started salivating each time they heard the bells of a local church.
 This can be applied to humans too.
 Not eating a poisonous berry that has previously led an individual to be sick would increase their likelihood of survival, but not being able to enjoy any berries and the antioxidant properties inherent in these may actually reduce their health over time.

-The solution is to realise what is in your control, and read up on what research has shown to be helpful for whatever it is that you are trying to do.
+The solution is to realise what is in your control and read up on what research has shown to be helpful for whatever it is that you are trying to do.
 Focus on what you can influence, and accept whatever you can’t.
 Carbohydrate loading before a big game or race could be helpful, as could electrolytes when dehydrated.
-It’s unlikely that the colour of the Powerade or the socks had anything to do with how well I played however.
+It’s unlikely that the colour of the Powerade or the socks had anything to do with how well I played, however.

 Don’t let one experience influence how you react to all similar situations in the future.
 Build up a bigger sample size of experiences before deciding if the two things that your mind is trying to create an association between are actually helpful for you to maintain.
 If 10 minutes of mindfulness consistently leads to a better quality of sleep for two weeks in a row, it is worth keeping up.
 If not, let it go, and see what else can help.